Theodore Hardeen: Career

 Will Goldston, English stage magician and editor of the Magician Annual, wrote that:

 "Hardeen learned his business from Houdini, and he learned it well, as no man could have failed to do with such a master.
 But the natural ability was always there.
 Even if Houdini had not existed to point the way, it is quite likely that Hardeen would have become an escape artiste.
 I have seen him perform several times, and have marvelled at his achievements.
 The huge chains in the cartoon are hardly an exaggeration of those from which he breaks loose.
 The handcuffs but a simple thing compared with those with which he is used to toy.
 Hardeen, like his more famous brother Harry Houdini is a great favourite in the magical world.
 He is a man of considerable culture and one of the best raconteurs I have ever met.
 Like Houdini, he is willing to expend both time and money freely to further the cause of magic.
 Both the amateurs and the professionals of our number regard him as a friend.
 And the general public regard him as a brilliant artiste and a thrilling entertainer."

 After his brother's death in 1926, Hardeen played the vaudeville circuit, doing many of his late brother's routines.
 From 1938 to 1941, he was featured in Olsen and Johnson's Broadway revue, Hellzapoppin.
 During World War II, he performed for the troops (as his brother had done during World War I).

 In 1936, Hardeen starred in a Vitaphone short film for Warner Bros. called Medium Well Done.
-In it, Hardeen played a "hardboiled detective" on the case of a bogus medium.
-The film was directed by Lloyd French, who directed many of the early Laurel and Hardy shorts.